 Besson Prestige (2001- )

 This was developed in consultation with Roger Webster (for a video of a masterclass where Roger talks about the development of the Prestige cornet click here).
 The leadpipe and bell are identical tapers to the 928 Sovereign but the shape of the bends is different to improve the response and reduce the effort required.
 The model number is “2028” indicating its roots in the 928 sovereign.
 The prestige cornet has a third valve trigger but no first valve trigger.
 Instead it has a main tuning slide trigger.
-On Boosey and Hawkes made instruments this had a tendency to stick so was redesigned with a “miniball” linkage (as found on rotary valve trumpets) when relaunched by Buffet Crampon.
+On Boosey and Hawkes made instruments this was located in the middle of the main tuning slide and had a tendency to stick.
+When the Prestige cornet was relaunched by Buffet Crampon this was redesigned with a “miniball” linkage (as found on rotary valve trumpets) and moved to near the top leg of the tuning slide rather than the middle.
+Later it appears to have moved back to the middle!
 It also comes with an additional set of heavier valve caps and has black onyx, rather than mother of pearl, inlays on the valve buttons.

 York Variants (2005-2010)

 Following the collapse of Boosey and Hawkes in 2005, Schreiber (AKA Keilwerth, who made the parts for sovereign cornets for B&H) decided to start assembling instruments themselves in Germany.
 These were sold under the name York Preference with model number 3027 and 3028.
-A version of the Prestige cornet was sold as the York Eminence.
+A version of the Prestige cornet was also sold as the York Eminence.
 Production of these ended in 2010 as Buffet Crampon (Courtois) started to regain market share with their relaunched Besson range.
-These have stainless steel valves (as do the current French made “Besson” models).
+The York instruments have stainless steel valves, as do the current French made “Besson” models.

 LMI Variants (2005- )